Table of content

 Some doctors believe PRP can help stimulate your body’s natural healing processes, help maintain healthy knee cartilage and reduce pain.

-Platelet-rich plasma injections are a type of minimally invasive therapy in which your blood is drawn and used to make a PRP solution.
-This solution is injected into your knee.
+Platelet-rich plasma injections are a minimally invasive therapy.
+They involve drawing your blood and making a PRP solution that is then injected into your knee.

-PRP is thought to attract stem cells to an injured area like a magnet, generating a healing environment where damaged tissues can be repaired.
+Medical scientists suggest that PRP attracts stem cells to an injured area like a magnet, generating a healing environment that can help repair damaged tissues.

 PRP injections are often given together with cortisone injections.